CmdrCody51/OctoPrint-Parametric-Macros/README.md

 OCTO401
 OCTO402 Name=64 Value="Place O-Ring"

-; The only action is to place an O-Ring at the end of layer 64 ; I always stop after Layer 1 cause I ain't gonna print with a shitty first layer.
+; The only action is to place an O-Ring at the start of layer 65 (see notes) ; I always stop after Layer 1 cause I ain't gonna print with a shitty first layer.

 M117 ARC_WELD ; post processing flag if printer can do G02/G03